Rmj

 Crontab in Linux

-Crontab is a command line utility widely used for job scheduling in Linux distributions.
+Crontab is a command-line utility widely used for job scheduling in Linux distributions.
 It provides a straightforward and flexible way to schedule tasks at specific times or intervals.
-Each user on a Linux system can have their own crontab file, so individual users can schedule their own jobs.
+Each user on a Linux system can have their own crontab file, so individual users can schedule their own jobs, which can integrate with API calls for triggering workflows or notifications when certain tasks complete.

 To access the crontab, use the following command: